 They shouldn’t wear long sleeves and should make sure long hair is pulled back into a pony tail or a bun.
 Also, it’s best to remove dangling jewelry, like bracelets, before cooking.

-Aside from fires or getting burned, the next biggest concern with seniors using gas stoves and appliances is carbon monoxide (CO2) poisoning.
+Aside from fires or getting burned, the next biggest concern with seniors using gas stoves and appliances is carbon monoxide (CO) poisoning.

 The elderly are likely have an impaired sense of smell and may not notice a gas leak.
-According to the Centers for Disease Control and Prevention, carbon monoxide poisoning sends more than 20,000 people to emergency rooms across the country annually.
+According to the Centers for Disease Control and Prevention (CDC), carbon monoxide poisoning sends more than 20,000 people to emergency rooms across the country annually.

 “Infants, the elderly, people with chronic heart disease, anemia, or breathing problems are more likely to get sick from CO.”